ARM-software/arm-trusted-firmware/docs/user-guide.md

 of the build options are changed from a previous build, a clean build must be performed.

+*   `BL30`: Path to BL3-0 image in the host file system.
+This image is optional.
+    If a BL3-0 image is present then this option must be passed for the `fip` target

 *   `BL33`: Path to BL33 image in the host file system.
 This is mandatory for `fip` target